naohisas/KVS/README.md

 ```

 ## Requirements
-Some of software are required for compiling of KVS.
+Some of software are required for compiling KVS.
 Please install them as needed before building KVS.
 * GLUT
 * GLEW (optional but recommended)
 * Qt (optional)